ahgood/DialogflowContextsDemo/README.md

 # About

-This is a simple voice app to demostry a way to use Dialogflow contexts in conversation.
+This is a simple voice app to demonstrate a way to use Dialogflow contexts in conversation.

 ## Setup